 - Wake up early and eat 3-4 hours before your start time.
 Eat only familiar, easily-digestible foods.

 - Stop drinking fluids about 2 hours before your start time.
 Continue sipping as needed.
 Pee, pee, and then pee again — don’t worry, everybody pees in their wetsuit!

 - Get to the race early to secure a good spot in transition.
 Ideally, this is a spot on the end of the rack close to the bike in/out.

 - Make a mental note of landmarks to help you easily find your rack.

-- Use a bright-colored towel so your area stands out…and be courteous.
+- Use a brightly-colored towel so your area stands out, and be courteous.
 NO BEACH TOWELS!